info@grooveproductions.gr

 St Paul΄s Sessions & Groove Productions - Copyright 2023 © All rights Reserved.
 Designed by ˙|˙|˙|˙|˙ fourpillars

-St Paul’s Sessions is an innovative multi-platform of live events organized by Groove Productions since 2016, bringing together some of the most inspiring ambient, post-classical, electronica and experimental artists from around the world.
+St Paul’s Sessions is an innovative multi-platform of live events organized by Groove Productions since 2016, bringing together some of the most inspiring contemporary music artists from around the world.

-This new season’s St Paul’s Sessions 5 (2022-2023) recreate a fresh-faced platform of radical artists, consisting of Murcof, Fennesz, Abul Mogard, Lubomyr Melnyk, Marc Ribot and Alva Noto exploring the connection between contemporary music, generative arts and digital performance.
+St Paul’s Sessions 5 (2022-2023) recreate a fresh-faced wave of radical artists, exploring the connection between contemporary music, generative arts and digital performance.

 St Paul’s Sessions 1 (2016-2017): Tim Hecker, William Basinski,